sagibs0n/bonsai-sdk/samples/find-the-center-py/README.md

 # Find the Center Example Project
-This project demonstrates a basic implementation of a python simulator with custom Inkling code.
-For more information see this example walkthrough on [Bonsai docs](http://docs.bons.ai/examples.html#basic-simulator-find-the-center).
+This project demonstrates a basic implementation of a Python simulator with custom Inkling code.
+For more information see this example walkthrough on [Bonsai docs](http://docs.bons.ai/examples.html#basic-python-c-simulation).

 ## WEB GUIDE